+Printed name Mailing address, if available

+TRANSFER ON DEATH

+At my death, I transfer r my interest in the described property to the beneficiaries as

+designated above.

+Before my death, I have ve the right to revoke this deed.

+SIGNATURE OF OWNER C OR OWNERS MAKING THIS DEED

+[(SEAL)]

+Signature [(SEAL)] Date

+Signature Date

+Signature Signature - 1

+Date [(SEAL)]

-1 beneficiary if that beneficiary survives me.
-2 3 4 5 Printed name Mailing address, if available TRANSFER ON DEATH 6 At my death, I transfer my interest in the described property to the beneficiaries as 7 designated above.
-8 Before my death, I have the right to revoke this deed.
-9 SIGNATURE OF OWNER OR OWNERS MAKING THIS DEED 10 11 12 Signature [(SEAL)] Date 13 14 15 Signature [(SEAL)] Date 16 ACKNOWLEDGMENT 17 (insert acknowledgment for deed here) 18 (back of form) 19 COMMON QUESTIONS ABOUT THE USE OF THIS FORM 20 What does the Transfer on Death (TOD) deed do?
-When you die, this deed transfers the 21 described property, subject to any liens or mortgages (or other encumbrances) you have put on 22 the property during your lifetime.
+(back of form)

+COMMON QUESTIONS ABOUT THE USE OF THIS FORM

+What does the Transfer on Death (TOD) deed do?
+When you die, this deed transfers the described property, subject to any liens or mortgages (or other encumbrances) on the property at your death.
 Probate is not required.
-The TOD deed has no effect until you 23 die.
+The TOD deed has no effect until you die.
 You can revoke it at any time.
-You are also free to transfer the property to someone else 24 during your lifetime.
-If you do not own any interest in the property when you die, this deed will 25 have no effect.
-26 How do I make a TOD deed?
+You are also free to transfer the property to someone else during your lifetime.
+If you do not own any interest in the property when you die, this deed will have no effect.

+How do I make a TOD deed?
 Complete this form.
-Have it acknowledged before a notary 27 public or other individual authorized by law to take acknowledgments.
-Record the form in each 28 [county] where any part of the property is located.
-The form has no effect unless it is
+Have it acknowledged before a notary public or other individual authorized by law to take acknowledgments.
+Record the form in each [county] where any part of the property is located.
+The form has no effect unless it is acknowledged and recorded before your death.

-1 acknowledged and recorded before your death.
-2 Is the "legal description" of the property necessary?
+Is the "legal description" of the property necessary?
 Yes.

-3 How do I find the "legal description" of the property?
-This information may be on the 4 deed you received when you became an owner of the property.
-This information may also be 5 available in [the office of the county recorder of deeds] for the [county] where the property is 6 located.
+How do I find the "legal description" of the property?
+This information may be on the deed you received when you became an owner of the property.
+This information may also be available in [the office of the county recorder of deeds] for the [county] where the property is located.
 If you are not absolutely sure, consult a lawyer.

-7 Can I change my mind before I record the TOD deed?
+Can I change my mind before I record the TOD deed?
 Yes.
-If you have not yet recorded 8 the deed and want to change your mind, simply tear up the deed.
-9 How do I "record" the TOD deed?
-Take the completed and acknowledged form to [the 10 office of the county recorder of deeds] of the [county] where the property is located.
-Follow the 11 instructions given by the [county recorder] to make the form part of the official property records.
-12 If the property is in more than one [county], you should record the deed in each [county].
-13 Can I later revoke the TOD deed if I change my mind?
+If you have not yet recorded the deed and want to change your mind, simply tear up or otherwise destroy the deed.

+How do I "record" the TOD deed?
+Take the completed and acknowledged form to [the office of the county recorder of deeds] of the [county] where the property is located.
+Follow the instructions given by the [county recorder] to make the form part of the official property records.
+If the property is in more than one [county], you should record the deed in each [county].

+Can I later revoke the TOD deed if I change my mind?
 Yes.
-The TOD deed is revocable.
-14 No one, including the beneficiaries, can prevent you from revoking the deed.
-15 How do I revoke the TOD deed after it is recorded?
-There are three ways to revoke a 16 recorded TOD deed: (1) Complete and acknowledge a revocation form, and record it in each 17 [county] where the property is located.
-(2) Complete and acknowledge a new TOD deed that 18 disposes of the same property, and record it in each [county] where the property is located.
-(3) 19 Transfer the property to someone else during your lifetime by a deed that expressly revokes the 20 TOD deed.
-21 I am being pressured to complete this form.
+You can revoke the TOD deed.
+No one, including the beneficiaries, can prevent you from revoking the deed.

+How do I revoke the TOD deed after it is recorded?
+There are three ways to revoke a recorded TOD deed: (1) Complete and acknowledge a revocation form, and record it in each [county] where the property is located.
+(2) Complete and acknowledge a new TOD deed that disposes of the same property, and record it in each [county] where the property is located.
+(3) Transfer the property to someone else during your lifetime by a recorded deed that expressly revokes the TOD deed.
+You may not revoke the TOD deed by will.

+I am being pressured to complete this form.
 What should I do?
 Do not complete this form under pressure.
-Seek help from a trusted family member, a friend, or a lawyer.
+Seek help from a trusted family member, friend, or lawyer.

 Do I need to tell the beneficiaries about the TOD deed?
 No, but it is recommended.
+Secrecy can cause later complications and might make it easier for others to commit fraud.